36 Hours in Phoenix: How to Plan the Perfect Weekend Trip

 The balloon ride finishes with a breakfast on the ground as the sun continues to rise – with champagne of course!

-Head back to your hotel or Airbnb, pack up, check out and fly home – and hopefully next time you visit you’ll have longer than just 36 hours in Phoenix!
+Hopefully next time you visit you’ll have longer than just 36 hours in Phoenix!

 If you’ve got some more time up your sleeve, here are a few suggestions for more things to do in Phoenix and the surrounding areas.
+There are several smaller neighbourhoods that make up the greater Phoenix area, and each is easily accessible and filled with plenty of fun things to do!

 For some longer day trips from Phoenix (although I’d recommend planning a weekend around each so you can really enjoy them), go further afield in Arizona.